Have you ever wondered how much mobile data Twitch uses?

 |720p||1800-2500||.81-1.125GB||1hr, 13min||6hr, 5min|

-Ultimately, there are several things that could influence just how much data you are using when you live-stream.
+Ultimately, several things could influence how much data you use when you live stream.
 Your safest bet would be to run a test using your device.
-Check your data before and after you stream and see how much you used while broadcasting for 15 minutes.
+Check your data before and after your stream and see how much you used while broadcasting for 15 minutes.
 Multiply that number by 4 for an approximate hourly rate.

 Keep Track Over Time

-Get in the habit of checking your data before and after each stream to ensure that you are maintaining a healthy data-rate and won’t find yourself capped or overrun with fees.
+Get in the habit of checking your data before and after each stream to ensure that you maintain a healthy data rate and won’t be caught or overrun with fees.

 Check with Your Wireless Carrier